LadyConstantina/CS-Labs/Modern Symetric Ciphers/README.md

 - The cyphers were implemented only for decimal digits [0-9].
 Do not use any other symbols.
 - The cyphers are programmed to understand only all-numbers messages.
 Do not use letters or any symbols, nor spaces.

-&ensp;&ensp;&ensp; If you want to test the code, access the file testcode.impy in a python compatible editor.
+&ensp;&ensp;&ensp; If you want to test the code, access the file testcode.ipynb in a python compatible editor.
 &ensp;&ensp;&ensp; In the following chapters, you can find more details regarding the implementation of each type of cipher.

 ## Rabbit Cipher